-The following description of certain features of the 2018 Plan is intended to be a summary only.
-The summary is qualified in its entirety by the full text of the 2018 Plan, which is attached hereto as Appendix A.
+The following description of certain features of the 2018 Plan, as amended by the First Amendment and the Second Amendment, is intended to be a summary only.
+The summary is qualified in its entirety by the full text of the 2018 Plan, the First Amendment and the Second Amendment, each of which are attached hereto as Appendix A, B, and C, respectively.